 If you collect any information on users of your website, you must tell users.
 For example, if your website uses 'cookies' to track users, you must include a statement saying so.
 You must also give users the option to refuse to provide that information.

-In addition, collecting personal data falls under the Data Protection Act 1998 may require that you register a notification.
+In addition, collecting personal data falls under the Data Protection Act 2018 may require that you register with the Information Commissioner's Office.
 The Information Commissioner's Office website has more information on your obligations under the Data Protection Act.

 8. Does having a website expose me to legal issues overseas and how can I protect myself?